NBKRedSpy/CardSurvival-SaveBlueprintRequirements/README.md

 If a different game is loaded or a new game is started, the .json file must be deleted.
 Otherwise the output will show data from the previous game.

 ## Improvements
-Improvements are only included if at least the first step has been completed.
+Improvements are only included if there is at least one item filled in the blueprint or the blueprint is beyond the first step.
 Otherwise, the output would contain every available improvement for all locations.

 ## Only Visited Locations